guotystanford/guotystanford.github.io/_pages/Microcracking_Granite.md

 </h6>

 <p align="justify">
-The temporal evolution features of the event-type ratio are different between the specimens with fewer thermal microcracks and those with substantial thermal microcracks.
-For the former, the tensile event ratio rapidly increases to its peak, while the shear and mixed-mode event ratio decreases, which becomes a precursor before the macrocrack initiation, while this precursor becomes invisible for the latter [3].
+The temporal evolution features of the event-type ratio are different between the specimens with fewer pre-existing thermal microcracks and those with substantial pre-existing thermal microcracks.
+For the former, the tensile event ratio rapidly increases to its peak, while the shear and mixed-mode event ratio decreases, which becomes a precursor preceding the initiation of macrocracks, while this precursor becomes invisible for the latter [3].
 </p>